-You might rediscover your sex drive is returning now you’re entering your second trimester.
+Over the next few weeks, you might discover your sex drive is returning now you’re entering your second trimester.

 Just bear in mind your cervix is quite sensitive during pregnancy.

-It’s not unusual to see some spotting or even light bleeding after sex.
+It’s not unusual for pregnant women to see some spotting or even light bleeding after sex.

-This happens because pregnancy hormones make the cervix softer and more likely to bleed.
+This happens because pregnancy hormones make the cervix softer, and also very vascular, making it more likely to bleed during pregnancy.

 It can be worrying to experience bleeding during pregnancy.

-If you do have any spotting or bleeding make sure you speak to your care provider.
+If you have any spotting or bleeding, seek professional medical advice from your healthcare provider.

-Don’t let this put you off having sex during pregnancy if you feel like it.
+Don’t let this put you off having sex during pregnancy, though, if you feel like it.

-Just remember to ask your partner to go gently and try positions which reduce pressure on your cervix.
+Just remember to ask your partner to go gently and try pregnancy sex positions, which reduce pressure on your cervix.

-While the extreme fatigue and nausea might shift, new symptoms take over.
+Although the extreme fatigue and morning sickness might ease, new pregnancy symptoms could take over.

-You should notice you don’t need to go to the toilet quite so often, and this will last until baby is quite a lot bigger.
+You should notice that you don’t need to go to the toilet quite so often; this will last until baby is quite a lot bigger.